PhotoSquared: App Leaks Data on Thousands of Users

-A popular photo app has leaked the personal data and images of thousands of customers via an unsecured Amazon Web Services (AWS) storage bucket, it has emerged.
+A popular photo app has leaked the personal data and images of hundreds of thousands of customers via an unsecured Amazon Web Services (AWS) storage bucket, it has emerged.

 Researchers at vpnMentor discovered the misconfigured S3 database, which was left without any password protection, belonged to PhotoSquared, a company which creates printed photo boards for users that send in their digital images.

-They found a 94.7GB trove containing over 10,000 records dating from November 2016 to January 2020.
+They found a 94.7GB trove containing over one million records dating from November 2016 to January 2020.
 The data included user photos, order records and receipts and shipping labels.

 As such, a hacker with access to the database could harvest full names and home delivery addresses from customers.